What Is Saffron?

 Saffron is a type of crocus flower.
-Saffron spice, which is a common ingredient in Mediterranean cooking, is made from the dried, threadlike parts of the flower.
+The spice is made from the dried, threadlike parts of the flower.
 Because it takes 75,000 flowers to get a single pound of saffron, it's considered the world's most expensive spice.

 Saffron is commonly used as a coloring or flavoring agent, but it has also been used therapeutically for thousands of years.
 Now, you can find saffron in oral supplement form to treat a variety of health issues.

 What does saffron taste like?

 Saffron seems to taste different to nearly everyone who tries it, with some finding it bitter while others describe it as sweet.
 It is best used in small quantities as it does have a strong flavor profile.
 The taste can be described as earthy, and the scent is described as a combination of freshly mowed grass with a hint of pepper.

 Saffron is one of the most expensive food items per weight on the market, but that doesn't mean it's hard to find.
 You can likely pick up some at your local supermarket.
 Typical pricing should be about $15-$20 for a fraction of an ounce.
 If a deal is too good to believe, it probably is, and you should keep looking.

 Saffron has numerous health-promoting properties, as it contains compounds such as:

 It also has large amounts of the following minerals:

 The biological activity of this plant makes it an effective treatment for several health issues.

 Saffron's health benefits include: